Template Functions

 Tilde Range Comparisons (Patch)

-) comparison operator is for patch level ranges when a minor
+The tilde (~) comparison operator is for patch level ranges when a minor

 version is specified and major level changes when the minor number is missing.